balamuru/duo-client-java-spring-client/Readme.md

 In this project, I've tried to illustrate the implementation of a few basic endpoints and extract their responses into POJOs (/ping, /check and /auth).

 **Configuration**
-Configure your endpoint and keys (available from the Duo admin interface) in the application.properties file.
+Configure your endpoint and keys (available from the Duo admin interface) in the duo-client-java-spring-client/src/main/resources/application.properties file.

 **Usage**
 Write your application logic in the DuoClientApplication.java class.